MichalOpoka/ecfr/cfr/title-23-Highways/chapter-III-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-1300-Uniform-Procedures-State-Highway-Safety-Grant-Programs/subpart-A-General/section-1300.3.md

 *Governor's Representative for Highway Safety* means the official appointed by the Governor to implement the State's highway safety program or, for the application of this part to Indian Country as provided in 23 U.S.C.
 402(h), an official of the Bureau of Indian Affairs or other Department of Interior official who is duly designated by the Secretary of the Interior to implement the Indian highway safety program.

-*Highway Safety Plan (HSP)* means the document that the State submits each fiscal year as its application for highway safety grants, which describes the State's performance targets, the strategies and projects the State plans to implement, and the resources from all sources the State plans to use to achieve its highway safety performance targets.
+*Highway Safety Plan (HSP)* means the document that the State submits each fiscal year as its application for highway safety grants (and amends as necessary), which describes the State's performance targets, the countermeasure strategies and activities the State plans to implement, the resources from all sources the State plans to use to achieve its highway safety performance targets.

-*Highway safety program* means the planning, strategies and performance measures, and general oversight and management of highway safety strategies and projects by the State either directly or through sub-recipients to address highway safety problems in the State, as defined in the annual Highway Safety Plan and any amendments.
+*Highway safety program* means the planning, strategies and performance measures, and general oversight and management of highway safety strategies and projects by the State either directly or through subrecipients to address highway safety problems in the State, as defined in the annual Highway Safety Plan and any amendments.

 *NHTSA* means the National Highway Traffic Safety Administration.